jwnimmer-tri/drake/tools/skylark/README.md

 (Aside: Besides the two named environment variables, the function also sets several other environment variables using alternative spellings of the same concept; the overall effect should be the same.)

+**gcc_copts, clang_copts**

+Can be None (the default), or else a list of strings.

+When given, these options will be appended to `copts` if we can detect that GCC or Clang is currently being used.